GustavoFaustinoDeAzevedo/gustavofaustinodeazevedo.github.io/README.md

 - [x] A modify language system + button on taskbar.
 - [x] A basic start menu.
 - [x] A basic sort for desktop icons.
-- [x] Better React states organization after migration from useReducer to redux.
+- [x] Better React states organization after migration from React's `useReducer` to Redux.

 ---